GianRomani/Notes/Clustering/Notes on Cluster RS.md

 	2) consider from which clusters the posts are coming

 Data has a lot of noise -> clusters are not really good, i.e. most of the data belongs to few clusters and there are lots of outliers.
+The causes are: high dimensionaòity and sparseness of data -> use other techniques as [[HDBSCAN]]

 ### Ranking